 Owner and Teacher

-An 18-year plus teacher and student of Yoga, Amanda Myers is the owner/operator.
+An 19-year plus teacher and student of Yoga, Amanda Myers is the owner/operator.
 Amanda began practicing yoga in college as a way to help heal an L4-L5 herniated disk.
 The more she practiced and found space in her body and mind the better she felt.
 She found herself at the door of a Bikram Yoga studio when her mother was suffering with terminal cancer.
 Through the passing of her mother she found her yoga practice was the one constant that could ease her grief.
-She pursued her Yoga studies at Bikram Yoga College of India Headquarter under the guidance of Bikram Choudry and with her local South Florida teachers, Cheryl Kostoris, Jim Borselino, Jimmy Barkin and Celeste Chiappetti.
+She pursued her initial Yoga studies at Bikram Yoga College of India Headquarter under the guidance of Bikram Choudry and her local South Florida teachers, Cheryl Kostoris, Jim Borselino, Jimmy Barkin and Celeste Chiappetti.
 Amanda has been a certified Bikram teacher and student since 2001.
-Amanda has also taken other teacher trainings and is certified in Yoga of the Heart and has 200 hrs. of study in Anusara Yoga.
+Amanda has also taken other teacher trainings and is Yoga Alliance certified in Vinyasa Flow, Yoga of the Heart and has 200 hrs. of study in Anusara Yoga.
 Amanda feels passionately that Yoga is for every “body”.
 She teaches using alignment principles and breath awareness allowing for modification and props to create the most space and awareness.
 Amanda is also an Ayurvedic Practitioner, a licensed Massage Therapist and a Holistic Health Coach with her business, Nourish Your Health.
 Amanda incorporates all of her wellness knowledge in her classes and loves to share in community and foster social well-being.

 Amanda began practicing Vinyasa Yoga under the instruction of Indra King at the age of 20.
 It was under Indra’s guidance and encouragement that Amanda found her passion for sharing Yoga with others.
 In 2004 Amanda received her certification in levels 1&2 through AAAI/ISMA.
 In 2008 Amanda began her studies at the Asheville Yoga Center, receiving her Vinyasa Flow Certification from Asheville Yoga Center and has recently enrolled in their 500 hr.
 Yoga Alliance Program.
 Forever a student of Yoga, she continues her studies with locally known Philip Clift, as well as her Santa Monica based instructor, Bryan Kest.
 Though she primarily teaches Vinyasa or Power Flow classes, Amanda loves Ashtanga, Yin and Restorative Yoga practices and encourages her students to try all the different styles Yoga has to offer.
 Amanda is known for guiding her students with a sense of intuition and encouraging exploration of movement while utilizing gentle touch and assists in each class to create the optimal Yoga experience.